 - ACI-7104.056.
-The optimized formulation (ACI-7104.056) of the clinically-validated PD active immunotherapy PD01A, will advance into an adaptive, biomarker-based Phase 2 study following the recent clearance of the CTA.
-This trial will evaluate an initial dose-response of ACI-7104.056 focusing on safety and immunogenicity against a-syn and pathological a-syn species.
+ACI-7104.056, the optimized formulation of the clinically-validated PD active immunotherapy PD01A, has advanced into an adaptive, biomarker-based Phase 2 study (VacSYn).
+This trial is evaluating an initial dose-response of ACI-7104.056 focusing on safety and immunogenicity against a-syn and pathological a-syn species.
 Additionally, the identification or verification of disease-specific biomarkers and progression of motor and non-motor symptoms of PD will be monitored, together with digital, imaging and fluid biomarkers, in the second part of the study.
 The trial was recently initiated. - Semorinemab.
 Our collaboration partner, Genentech, a member of the Roche Group, is developing semorinemab for the treatment of AD.
 A Phase 2 study (Lauriet) conducted in patients with mild-to-moderate AD was completed in Q3 2021 and data showed a statistically significant reduction on one of two co-primary endpoints, ADAS-Cog11.
 The second co-primary endpoint, ADCS-ADL, and secondary endpoints were not met.
 Safety data showed that semorinemab is well tolerated with no unanticipated safety signals.
-At CTAD 2022, Genentech presented CSF and plasma biomarkers.
-These data confirmed peripheral target engagement and reduction in CSF total Tau, pTau181 and pTau217, observed after semorinemab treatment but not with placebo.
+CSF and plasma biomarker data presented at CTAD 2022 confirmed peripheral target engagement and reduction in CSF total Tau, pTau181 and pTau217, observed after semorinemab treatment but not with placebo.
 Genentech reported that the open label portion of the study will continue as planned and that further analyses are ongoing.
+At CTAD 2023, Genentech presented further biomarker data from the Lauriet study focusing on Tau, synaptic function and gliosis.
 Semorinemab is designed to slow the spreading of Tau pathology, which coincides with both clinical symptoms and disease progression in AD.